Eugocode/US-Coffee-Market-Analysis/README.md

 ![alt text](https://github.com/Eugocode/US-Coffee-Market-Analysis/blob/main/US%20Coffee%20Market%20Report.png)

-# Analysis of US Coffee Market
+# Analysis of US Coffee Market 🍵

 by: Dleamnor Euraze Cawaling

 ## About this Project

-This project aims to provide an exploratory report providing a data-driven strategy for a group of investors breaking into the US coffee market.
-They would like to leverage insights from "The Great American Coffee Taste Test" to help them in starting their first coffee shop.
+This project aims to provide an exploratory report offering a data-driven strategy for a group of investors breaking into the US coffee market.
+They seek to leverage insights from "The Great American Coffee Taste Test" to assist in launching their first coffee shop.

-Specifically, they wanted to answer the following questions:
+Specifically, they aim to answer the following questions:

 1. **Target audience:** What type of customer should we target, and what are their preferences?
 2. **Product offering:** What types of coffee beans and drinks should we offer?